| What dances do

 What if I need to cancel or rearrange my booking?

-In a typical evening there is usually time for 8 to 10 dances.
-As a rule of thumb each dance takes about 15 minutes in total, including the time to get dancers onto the dance floor, arranged into sets and learning the dance by walking through without music first.
+In a typical evening there is usually time for 8 to 10 dances - as a rule of thumb, allow 15 minutes per dance (including the time to get dancers onto the dance floor, arranged into sets and learning the dance by walking through without music first).

 We don't get hung up on what the difference is, say, between 'ceilidh' and 'barn dance' (you probably won't notice any), we just aim to do fun dances you'll enjoy.
 But if you'd like a focus on a particular tradition or style, just ask.
 For instance, we can provide a whole evening of traditional Scottish ceilidh - Gay Gordons, Dashing White Sergeant, Strip the Willow (Orcadian and/or normal variants), Cumberland Square Eight, Canadian (Highland) Barn Dance etc.